Pink oval, divisible film-coated tablets which are scored on both sides. Each tablet contains 20mg benazepril hydrochloride.

 In dogs with heart failure, benazepril has been given in combination with digoxin, diuretics and anti-arrhythmic drugs without demonstrable adverse interactions.

 In healthy dogs overdose up to 200-fold was asymptomatic.
+In healthy cats overdose up to 10-fold was asymptomatic.
 Transient reversible hypotension may occur in cases of accidental overdose.
 Symptomatic treatment should consist of intravenous infusion of warm isotonic saline.

 In man, the combination of ACE inhibitors and NSAIDs can lead to reduced anti-hypertensive efficacy or impaired renal function.
 The combination of benazepril and other anti-hypertensive agents (e.g. calcium channel blockers, b-blockers or diuretics), anaesthetics or sedatives may lead to additive hypotensive effects.
 Therefore concurrent use of NSAIDs or other medications with a hypotensive effect should be considered with care.
 Renal function and signs of hypotension (lethargy, weakness etc) should be monitored closely and treated as necessary.